Home | Stop Defeating

 www.stop-defeating.org

-With this website we intend to reduce the number of accidents caused by defeating of safeguards.
-Against the background of global markets, the problem of defeated safeguards is not limited to individual countries.
-An international exchange of information, measures and solutions relating to this issue is our target.
+Against the background of global markets, the problem of defeated protective equipment is not limited to individual countries.
+An international exchange of information on this topic is therefore useful and necessary.

 Activities Stop defeating of safeguards on machinery